genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_1.1_2022.md

 ## Install GENESIS

 Let's run the configure command.
-This "`configure`" is a script that checks your computing environment, and automatically create a "`Makefile`" that includes suitable compile options.
+This `configure` is a script that checks your computing environment, and automatically create a `Makefile` that includes suitable compile options.
 If you have some troubles, please check the GENESIS user manual or [Installation](/docs/installation/) page.
-Next, run the "`make`" and "`make install`" commands, which will create a "`bin`" directory in the current directory, and install the program there.
+Next, run the `make` and `make install` commands, which will create a `bin` directory in the current directory, and install the program there.
 After the compilation, you will find many programs in the `bin` directory.
 Here, `atdyn` and `spdyn` are the MD programs, and the others are mostly trajectory analysis tools.
 In